PEACOCK TO EXCLUSIVELY STREAM NFL FRIDAY NIGHT OPENING WEEKEND GAME ON SEPT. 6, FROM SÃO PAULO, BRAZIL

 Peacock’s Exclusive NFL Game from São Paulo Follows Its AFC Wild Card Game in January, the Most-Streamed Event in U.S. History

-STAMFORD, Conn. – April 10, 2024 – The Green Bay Packers will face the Philadelphia Eagles in primetime on Friday, Sept.
-6 in São Paulo, as Peacock will be the exclusive national home of the NFL’s first-ever regular-season game in Brazil, it was announced today by the NFL.
-The Eagles were the first team named to play in São Paulo when the game date and time were initially announced last month.
+STAMFORD, Conn. – March 26, 2024 – Peacock will be the exclusive national home of the NFL’s first-ever regular-season game in Brazil, streaming in primetime on Friday, Sept.
+6, it was announced today by NBCUniversal and the NFL.

-A matchup between a pair of 2023 NFC Playoff teams, Packers-Eagles will be played at São Paulo’s Corinthians Arena – which also served as a venue for the 2016 Rio Olympics and the 2014 FIFA World Cup.
+The Philadelphia Eagles, the 2022 NFC Champion and tied for best in the NFL with 25 regular-season wins over the past two seasons, are the first team announced for the game at Corinthians Arena – which also served as a venue for the 2016 Rio Olympics and the 2014 FIFA World Cup.
+The Eagles’ opponent will be announced at a later date.

 The Peacock exclusive NFL game from São Paulo on Friday night will follow the Thursday night (Sept.
 5) NFL Kickoff game on NBC and Peacock, and marks the first Friday game on the NFL’s opening weekend since 1970 (Cardinals at Rams, 9/18/70).